mattermost/docs/source/install/self-managed-changelog.md

  - Added the current product name information to invoices.
  - Added support for metered billing invoices.
  - Added a keyboard shortcut to open and expand the right-hand pane.
- - UX improvements to the **System console > licensing page**: added a new modal for the upload license workflow.
+ - UX improvements to the **System Console > Licensing** page: added a new modal for the upload license workflow.

 #### Administration
- - Improved plugins performance by re-initializing only upon plugin configuration changes.
+ - Improved plugins performance by re-initializing only after plugin configuration changes.
  - Removed dead struct ``ManifestExecutables``.
  - Added support for exporting and importing the post type and ``edit_at`` post details.
  - Added support for ``postgresql`` schema designator.